Guns N' Roses: Background of new album

 A new Guns N' Roses album had reportedly been in the works since 1994, with Rose the only original member still in the band.
-Several producers, including Youth, Moby, Mike Clink, Eric Caudieux & Sean Beaven worked with the band during the late 90s, incorporating new electronic and industrial elements to the music.
+Several producers, including Youth, Moby, Mike Clink, Eric Caudieux & Sean Beaven worked with the band during the late 1990s, incorporating new electronic and industrial elements to the music.
 (Note: Rose and Caram Costanzo are the credited producers on the album.)
 Rolling Stone stated that the label planned for the album to be released in late 1999.
 By August 1999, the band had recorded over 30 songs for the album, which was tentatively entitled 2000 Intentions.

 In November 1999, during an interview with Kurt Loder for MTV, Rose said that he had re-recorded Appetite for Destruction with the then-new band, apart from two songs which he had replaced with "Patience" and "You Could Be Mine".
 During the interview, Rose announced the title of the upcoming album, Chinese Democracy.
 Rose explained:

 There's a lot of Chinese democracy movements, and it's something that there's a lot of talk about, and it's something that will be nice to see.
 It could also just be like an ironic statement.
 I don't know, I just like the sound of it.
 (The album has) a lot of different sounds.
 There's some heavy songs, there's a lot of aggressive songs, but they're all in different styles and different sounds.
 It is truly a melting pot.

-Band manager Doug Goldstein stated in November 1999 that the band had 'almost finished' recording the music, and the album was due out some time in 2000.
+Band manager Doug Goldstein stated in November 1999 that the band had "almost finished" recording the music, and the album was due out some time in 2000.
 Later that month, the band released a new song, the industrial styled "Oh My God", which was included on the soundtrack of the film End of Days.
 The track featured additional guitar work by Dave Navarro and Gary Sunshine, Rose's personal guitar teacher.
-Rose claimed that former members Duff McKagan and Matt Sorum had 'failed to see the potential' of the song and had no interest in recording or playing the piece.
+Rose claimed that former members Duff McKagan and Matt Sorum had "failed to see the potential" of the song and had no interest in recording or playing the piece.

 Buckethead was the band's lead guitarist from 2000 to 2004, while Richard Fortus joined on rhythm guitar in 2002.

 In August 1999, guitarist Robin Finck departed the band to rejoin his former band, Nine Inch Nails, on tour.
 In March 2000, avant-garde guitarist Brian Carroll, more commonly referred to as Buckethead, joined Guns N' Roses as a replacement for Finck.
 Also in March 2000, drummer Josh Freese left the band.
 He was replaced by former Primus drummer Bryan Mantia, known professionally as Brain.
 (Note: Mantia had previously worked with Buckethead in several bands, including Praxis.)
-Robin Finck returned to the band in late 2000, to complement Buckethead on lead guitar.
+Finck returned to the band in late 2000, to complement Buckethead on lead guitar.
 With the album nearing completion in mid-2000, producer Roy Thomas Baker convinced Rose to re-record it, causing further delays.